 3. Buttering

-People know it feels good to hear those three magical words.
+People know it feels good to hear those words.
 So, your partner may try to make you feel good by saying those words.
-They may do this because they have bad news for you and want to take the edge off.
+They may do this because they have bad news for you and want to soften the blow.
 Or because they feel guilty and want you to lessen the punishment.
+In worst-case scenarios, it can be a manipulative tactic to distract you from their mistake or to gain something from you.
+We’re more likely to comply with requests and demands when we feel good.

 People don’t value FREE!

 People like free stuff, but they don’t value it.
-I’ve downloaded plenty of PDFs on my computer for free from here and there on the internet.
+I’ve downloaded numerous PDFs to my computer for free from various websites on the internet.
 I hardly look at them.
 But the books I buy, I read.
 When you pay for stuff, you have more skin in the game.
 You want to make your financial sacrifice worthwhile.

-Similarly, saying ‘I love you’ freely and too much reduces its value.
+Similarly, saying ‘I love you’ too freely reduces its value.
 It’s no longer powerful and magical.
 To keep it magical, you must ensure that it hits hard when you say it.

 The simple rule to remember is to say it when you feel it.
-Since we don’t feel strong emotions 24/7, this will automatically ensure that you don’t oversay it.
+Since we don’t experience strong emotions 24/7, this will automatically prevent you from overusing it.
 Saying it when you both feel it is much better, but it’s not always easy to gauge your partner’s emotional state.

 To keep those magical three words magical, you have to say them unexpectedly and in creative ways.
 Avoid turning declaring your love into a routine.